 The program.

-We launched digital experiences both seasonally and yearround, regularly introducing new experiences and conducting research analyses and experimentation to improve existing web experiences along the way.
+We launched digital experiences both seasonally and yearround, regularly introducing new digital experiences and conducting research analyses and experimentation to improve existing web experiences along the way.
 We introduced new features into Microsoft’s design system and worked with Microsoft Brand teams to optimize digital media.

 For the client, I: